-But whether those debts are secured or unsecured can affect how you decide to prioritize them.
+But whether its an unsecured debt or secured debt can affect how you decide to prioritize them.
 Here’s how to tell the difference between secured and unsecured debt and why that matters.

 What is secured debt?

-In simple terms, secured debts are loans or lines of credit that require some type of collateral to borrow.
+In simple terms, secured debts are loans or lines of credit that are backed by some type of collateral.

 “Secured debt has something to back it up besides just your name and credit history,” says Dawn-Marie Joseph, founder of Estate Planning & Preservation in Williamston, Michigan.